Spring 2 -

-We have been finding out about different celebrations this half term.
-We have used our own experiences, non-fiction books and the internet to find out lots of information for each of the celebrations e.g. Eid, Diwali, Hanukkah, Christmas, Birthdays, Bonfire Night, Halloween etc. and have thought about how some things about them are the same or similar, while other things are quite different!
-For instance we enjoyed making colourful rangoli patterns as part of the Diwali celebrations and 3D fireworks for Bonfire night.
-We also had a great time tasting different types of celebration food, such as barfi sweets or mince pies!
+We are looking forward to finding out about different celebrations this half term.
+We will be using our own experiences, non-fiction books and the internet to find out lots of information for each of the celebrations e.g. Eid, Diwali, Hanukkah, Christmas, Birthdays, Bonfire Night, etc. discovering that some things about them are the same or similar, while other things are quite different!
+So far we have enjoyed making firework models for Bonfire night, thinking about all the 3D shapes we have been learning about during our maths sessions.
+We have even written our very own class poem about fireworks, using all the adjectives (describing words) we have thought of in literacy.
+Next we will be creating some colourful rangoli patterns on the computer as part of our learning about Diwali celebrations.
+Later in the term we may even get the chance to taste some different types of celebration food, such as barfi sweets or mince pies - yummy!

-Autumn 1 2017
+Autumn 1 2018

-Welcome to Class 7!
-We have enjoyed getting to know each other and learn everyone's names!
+We have been very busy this week getting to know each other and learn everyone's names!

-We are learning to follow all our new rules and routines with the six Sitwell Superheroes who are helping us to develop our lifeskills, such as being kind, honest and good teamworkers.
+We are also learning to follow all our new rules and routines with the six Sitwell Superheroes who are helping us to develop our lifeskills, such as being kind, honest and good teamworkers.

 During our Maths sessions we are singing lots of number songs to practise our counting skills, both forwards and backwards.
 We are also learning to recognise our numbers 0-20 and match them to the correct amounts of objects.